WE DON’T SELL AUTO PARTS!

 Why Old Cars Are an Environmental Problem?

 What happens when cars quit working?
 That question matters before diving into why recycling them helps.
-An old car sitting idle isn’t suddenly safe.
+An old car sitting idle is not suddenly safe.
 It often causes trouble the longer it stays put.

 Here is what happens when an old car is left unattended: